-Chimney Point History
+Chimney Point Exhibits

-Coming in 2013 is a short walking trail with interpretive signs around the Chimney Point grounds.
+Chimney Point History Trail: A short walking trail with interpretive signs around the Chimney Point grounds.
 Topics include evidence of the earliest human habitation 9,000 years ago, Native American history and use of this strategic location, the 1731 French fort and French occupation, the 1790s redware pottery of Moses Bradley, archaeology under the 1929 Lake Champlain bridge, and the history and engineering of the bridge.

-Highlights of the exciting archeological findings from the 2009-2013 Lake Champlain Bridge project are presented in this exhibit by the University of Vermont Consulting Archeology Program and guest curator Kate Kenny.
+What Lies Beneath: 9,000 Years of History at Chimney Point: Highlights of the exciting archeological findings from the 2009-2013 Lake Champlain Bridge project are presented in this exhibit by the University of Vermont Consulting Archeology Program and guest curator Kate Kenny.
 See evidence of the 9,000 years of human habitation and why Chimney Point has been such a strategic location on Lake Champlain.